The Ultimate Guide to Pasta Shapes

 You probably know it primarily from fettuccine Alfredo (and the myriad ways to play it up, like with seafood).
 But you can also use these “small ribbons,” which are wider and flatter than spaghetti noodles, in any dish with a thick or creamy sauce.

 Similar to fettuccine, linguine (which means “little tongues”) is a long, flat noodle.
 Because it’s slightly narrower than fettuccine, linguine is often served with lighter sauces or even simply with olive oil or pesto.
-It’s also commonly used in seafood dishes like this shrimp linguine with Parmesan cream sauce.
+It’s also commonly used in seafood dishes like our Lemony Shrimp & Mushroom Linguine.

-Think of rotini (aka “spirals”) as a tighter-wound version of fusilli.
 Common among home cooks, the corkscrew noodles can be used in a variety of dishes but are most often eaten in the form of pasta salad.
 Want to try it yourself?
-We recommend this cashew chicken rotini salad or this antipasto salad.
+We recommend our Chicken and Spinach Pasta Salad.

 One of the oldest types of pasta, these wide sheet noodles are a staple in many American households in the popular dish featuring layers of pasta, sauce and cheese.
 While traditional four-cheese lasagna is always a delicious option, you can switch it up with Southwest lasagna or even a breakfast version using bacon and eggs.

 Also known as angel hair, the literal translation is “fine hair.”
 This pasta is a thinner version of spaghetti at only about 1/15 of an inch thick.
 Capellini pairs best with a light sauce, simply tossed with olive oil and herbs or seafood (like Lemony Scallops with Angel Hair), so as not to overpower the pasta.